 An introductory course dealing with scientific methods in psychology, interpersonal processes, abnormal behavior, biological foundations of behavioral principles, motivation, learning, sensation, perception and other topics.
-(3 hrs) Fall.
+(3-hrs) Fall.

-PY 210/ (OT 210) THE BOOKS OF RUTH AND ESTHER: WOMEN'S PSYCHOLOGICAL DEVELOPMENT to provide useful tools in the ongoing struggle of wholeness and dignity in African American women today.
+PY 210/ (OT 210) THE BOOKS OF RUTH AND ESTHER: WOMEN'S PSYCHOLOGICAL DEVELOPMENT

-The biblical stories of Ruth and Esther will be used to understand the psychological continuity between personal problems and growth of the ancient narratives of women during biblical times and lives of women today.
+The biblical stories of Ruth and Esther will be used to understand the psychological continuity between personal problems and growth of the ancient narratives of women during biblical times and the lives of women today.
 Viewed through a feminist/womanist lens, we will look at the importance of friendships and sisterhood to women.
-We will also examine the ways that these stories can be used
+We will also examine the ways that these stories can be used to provide useful tools in the ongoing struggle of wholeness and dignity in African American women today.
+(3-hrs)